nbatfai/ram/README.md

 See the project's wiki page for further information.

 # Samu
-The purpose of this project is only to allow the evaluation and verification of the results of the paper entitled **"A disembodied developmental robotic agent called Samu Bátfai"**.
+One of the purpose of the original Samu project was only to allow the evaluation and verification of the results of the paper entitled
+**"A disembodied developmental robotic agent called Samu Bátfai"**.
 This paper presents Q learning with neural networks approximators used by Samu.

-It is our hope that Samu will be the ancestor of developmental robotics chatter bots that will be able to chat in natural language like humans do.
+It is our hope and goal that Samu will be the ancestor of developmental robotics chatter bots that will be able to talk and read in natural language like humans do.
+At this moment Samu is the generic name of rapid prototypes that facilitate achieving this goal.